-A cartographer will measure, analyze, and interpret geographic information to create maps and charts for political, cultural and educational purposes.
+A cartographer is someone who will measure, analyze, and interpret geographical information to create maps and charts for political, cultural and educational purposes.
 The first maps were manually constructed with brushes and parchment, dating back many centuries.
-From the 15th to the 17th century, during the Age of Exploration, cartographers used maps that had been passed down for centuries to create new ones based on new surveying techniques and explorers' observations.
+From the 15th to the 17th century, during the Age of Exploration, cartographers used maps that had been passed down for centuries, to create new ones based on new surveying techniques and explorers' observations.
 Of course, the invention of the telescope, sextant and compass enabled increasing accuracy.

 Would you make a good cartographer?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

 Cartographers spend most of their time using computers while working in offices.
 They typically do fieldwork to collect and verify data used in creating maps.

 Cartographers use information from geodetic surveys and remote sensing systems, including aerial cameras, satellites, and technologies such as light-imaging detection and ranging (LIDAR).
-LIDAR uses lasers attached to planes and other equipment to digitally map the topography of the Earth.
+LIDAR uses lasers attached to planes and other equipment to digitally map the topography of the earth.
 LIDAR is often more accurate than traditional surveying methods and also can be used to collect other forms of data, such as the location and density of forest canopies.
-Data from LIDAR are used to provide spatial information to specialists in water resource engineering, geology, seismology, forestry, construction, and other fields.
+Data from LIDAR is used to provide spatial information to specialists in water resource engineering, geology, seismology, forestry, construction, and other fields.

 A cartographic professional who creates maps using geographic information system (GIS) technology is known as a geographic information specialist.
 A GIS is typically used to assemble, integrate, analyze, and display spatial information in a digital format.
 Maps created with GIS technology link spatial graphic features with non-graphic information.
 These maps are useful for providing support for decisions involving environmental studies, geology, engineering, land-use planning, and business marketing.